m-d-grunnill/BEAST_pype-documentation/BDSKY-Serial-Workflow.md

 ![simple_workflow_no_init_tree.png](image_files/simple_workflow_no_init_tree.png)

 The full [BDSKY-Serial workflow](https://github.com/m-d-grunnill/BEAST_pype/blob/main/workflows/BDSKY-Serial.ipynb) creates an initial tree using IQTree and TreeTime (in phases 2i and 2ii, respectively) and uses the initial tree in generating a BEAST 2 xml from the template xml.
 This initial tree does speed up the convergence of MCMC chains when running BEAST 2.
 However, this is slightly against the spirit of MCMC analysis (see [BEAST 2 documentation](https://www.beast2.org/2014/07/28/all-about-starting-trees)).
+For this reason we have created a variation of this workflow that skips building an initial tree and use BEAST 2's initial tree instead.

 ### Modification to Input
 [BDSKY-Serial workflow](https://github.com/m-d-grunnill/BEAST_pype/blob/main/workflows/BDSKY-Serial.ipynb)  can skip building the initial tree building phase if the line `use_initial_tree: False` is the parameter yml.
 See [parameters/sbatch_run_examples/BDSKY-Serial_no-initial-tree.yml](https://github.com/m-d-grunnill/BEAST_pype/blob/main/parameters/sbatch_run_examples/BDSKY-Serial_no-initial-tree.yml) and [parameters/locally_run_examples/BDSKY-Serial_no-initial-tree.yml](https://github.com/m-d-grunnill/BEAST_pype/blob/main/parameters/locally_run_examples/BDSKY-Serial_no-initial-tree.yml) for examples.